Conjuam/dotfiles/README.md

 - ...

 You will need to source these yourself, as instructions vary by distro.
 Having said that, some or all of these packages should be included in your distro's repositories.

+# Installation

+**MAKE SURE TO CREATE A BACKUP OF YOUR PREVIOUS CONFIGURATION FIRST.**

+**I AM NOT RESPONSIBLE FOR DATA LOSS, MISERY, THERMONUCLEAR WAR OR INJURY.**

+**ALWAYS AUDIT SCRIPTS FOUND ON THE INTERNET BEFORE YOU EXECUTE THEM!!!**

+---

+Download the [setup.sh](https://raw.githubusercontent.com/Conjuam/dotfiles/master/setup.sh) file (add execute permissions if necessary) then run (NOT AS SUDO!).
+Follow the instructions and then make sure log out and log back in.
+Dotfiles should now be applied.